home

 • User defined functions: introduction

-• How do we code user defined functions?
+• How do we implement user defined functions?

 • When and how to use UDFs?